Arrowyz01/csv2logseq_block/README.md

 # What you need to change in csv2logseq.py
 - 1st line: path to your python
-- 15th line: path to your logseq
+- 15th line: path to your logseq vault folder
 - 47th line: query table name

 # How to use this script